100Starlings/rubyblok/README.md

 # Output: "<p>this is a richtext</p>"
 ```

+You can prevent rendering content on production by adding a boolean field type with the name "invisible_on_production" to your Storyblok block.

 ### rubyblok_blocks_tag
 Use this tag to render more than one component:
 ```
 <%= rubyblok_blocks_tag(blok.bloks) %>
 ```

+You can prevent rendering content on production by adding a boolean field type with the name "invisible_on_production" to your Storyblok block.

 ### Updating content manually at the caching layer
 In case you need to update the caching layer with new content added to Storyblok, run the following command: